Elliot438b/java8-design-patterns/README.md

 ### bridge pattern:
 - which is a magic pattern could resolve an old superclass, and make it diversity to super more child class with their specific feature to use.

+### builder pattern:
+- which is so useful pattern, just like the StringBuilder.
+It could **construct diverse properties** freely.